Organic Eprints frontpage

 Kristensen, Erik F. and Elmholt, Susanne (2002) High-temperature drying of organically grown bread rye.
-Paper presented at International Conference on Agricultural Engineering, Budapest, 30 June - 4 July.
+Paper at: International Conference on Agricultural Engineering, Budapest, 30 June - 4 July.

 Summary